dabeaz/curio/README.rst

 based on triggering event callback functions.
 In fact, the kernel doesn't even perform any I/O operations.
 This means that it is very small, very fast, and relatively easy to understand.

+I/O operations are carried out using Python's normal socket and file objects.
+Curio merely places a small wrapper layer on top that handles non-blocking I/O and task scheduling.

 Everything useful in curio is actually carried out in coroutines that run on top of the kernel.
 This includes all I/O operations and the